Hogbetsotso festival: History

-The celebration
+The festival

-Various ceremonies are held during the festival.
-They include a peace-making period in which all disputes are ended with the finding of an amicable solution.
+The festival is traditionally observed on the first Saturday in November (every year), featuring various ceremonies.
+These ceremonies encompass a peace-making period during which all disputes are resolved through amicable solutions.
 It is believed that the reason for this traditional period of peacemaking is that the people believe their ancestors lived in harmony with themselves all through their escape from Notsie and that it was this character that made their sojourn a success.
 There is also a purification ceremony of the ceremonial stools (where the Ewe believe the ancestral spirits reside) through the pouring of libations.
 This is followed by general cleaning where all the villages are swept and rubbish burnt.
 This cleaning ceremony starts at the Volta River and ends after several days at the Mono River in the Republic of Togo.
 The climax of the festival involves a durbar of the chiefs and people of Anlo.
-The chiefs dress in colourful regalia/ kente and receive homage from their subjects at the durbar grounds.
+The chiefs dress in colourful regalia / kente, and receive homage from their subjects at the durbar grounds.
 Various forms of dancing, singing and merry-making characterize the entire festival.